MustardOS/mustardos.github.io/installation/upgrade.md

 ---

 ## Requirements
-- This guide is designed for all previous version of muOS
+- This guide is designed for all previous version of MustardOS

-## Can I directly upgrade over the top of muOS Banana/Beans/ETC?
+## Can I directly upgrade over the top of MustardOS Banana/Beans/ETC?
 No. You must perform a full flash as there is significant changes that will not be able to apply without the full build.

 ## Migrating Data
 The answer to this dilemma is migrating all of your user data to SD Card 2.
-Starting with muOS Banana you can store saves, configs, artwork, bios and more on SD2.
+Starting with MustardOS Banana you can store saves, configs, artwork, bios and more on SD2.

 To faciliate this migration please navigate to Applications > Task Toolkit and run **Migrate to SD2**

 ## What does it migrate to SD2?
-The migrate script will **copy** (not move) the following to SD2 into a location usable by muOS Banana The script also exists in Banana and is used to move to a 2 SD Card setup.
+The migrate script will **copy** (not move) the following to SD2 into a location usable by MustardOS Banana The script also exists in Banana and is used to move to a 2 SD Card setup.
 - BIOS
 - Catalogue (Artwork)